 Abstract

-Seattle City Lights (SCL), a power utility in the west coast, has retrofitted several Capacitive Voltage Transformers (CVT) in their substations with Belleville Washer arrangements at the bases to improve seismic performance.
-The strategy is simple to implement, and preliminary testing at SCL has demonstrated promise.
+Seattle City Lights (SCL), a power utility in the Pacific Nortwest, has retrofitted several Capacitive Voltage Transformers (CVT) in their substations with Belleville Washer arrangements at the bases to improve seismic performance.
+The strategy is simple to implement, and preliminary testing at SCL has demonstrated improved seismic performance.
 The washer arrangements essentially function as seismic isolators, reducing the frequency and increasing damping.
 To expand the implementation of this strategy more broadly for other equipment and at other utilities’ substations, this project systematically characterizes the stiffness and damping mechanisms of Belleville washer arrangements and tests a retrofitted CVT on an earthquake simulator.
-Special instrumentation is developed to monitor the mechanics of the Belleville washer arrangements including and force, deformation and equipment base moment measurements.
-A detailed modeling and analysis procedure is developed, allowing for either a nonlinear dynamic approach or an equivalent linear dynamic approach, to predict the response rigid equipment such as CVTs outfitted with Belleville washer stacks for seismic protection.
+Special instrumentation is developed to monitor the mechanics of the Belleville washer arrangements including force, deformation and equipment base moment measurements.
+A detailed modeling and analysis procedure is developed, allowing for either a nonlinear dynamic approach or an equivalent linear dynamic approach, to predict the response of substation equipment such as CVTs outfitted with Belleville washer stacks for seismic protection.
 The analysis procedure has been validated with experimental measurements.
-Essentially, knowing the force-deformation response of a washer configuration, obtained for example by cyclic loading in a materials testing machine, together with the inertia characteristics of the equipment, the seismic response of the equipment can be predicted.
-This will enable washer configurations to be designed and deployed readily for seismic protection of various equipment.
+Essentially, knowing the force-deformation response of a washer configuration, obtained for example by cyclic loading in a material testing machine, together with the inertia characteristics of the equipment, the seismic response of the equipment can be predicted.
+This will enable washer configurations to be designed and deployed readily for seismic protection of various substation equipment.

 Keywords